 Holdbacks are not commonly used as guarantee payments as they give full control of the holdback amount to the indemnified party.
 Thus, holdbacks are agreed upon when the buyer or indemnified party has substantial leverage over the seller or indemnifying party or when there is a broader long-term business relationship between the parties to the transaction.
-The foregoing, as usually the seller or indemnifying party will prefer that the funds are held by an independent third party.
+Usually the seller or indemnifying party will prefer that the funds are held by an independent third party.

-Additionally, the parties may agree that a holdback covers both working capital adjustments or other price adjustments and indemnification claims.
-Under this scenario, it is common to agree the release of a portion of the holdback amount following the final working capital calculation or price adjustments, and the remaining holdback amount to be released after the expiration of the indemnification survival term.
+The parties may also agree that a holdback covers both working capital adjustments or other price adjustments and indemnification claims.
+Under this scenario, it is common to agree to the release of a portion of the holdback amount following the final working capital calculation or price adjustments, and the remaining holdback amount to be released after the expiration of the indemnification survival term.

 Set-off right against earn-out and other future payments

 Strictly speaking, a set-off is the reduction of future payments in the amount owed to the indemnified party under the indemnifying party’s indemnification obligations.
-This mechanism may be a good incentive for the indemnifying party to achieve the intended performance; however, the downside is precisely the fact that such future payments are often conditional or uncertain to occur.
+This mechanism may be a good incentive for the indemnifying party to perform as intended; however, the downside is precisely the fact that such future payments are often conditional or uncertain to occur.
 If the target company fails to meet the specified milestones within the agreed periods, the buyer will be released from paying the applicable payment or earn-out to the seller.